What Is an Escalation Clause?

 When not to use an escalation clause

-In some cases, an escalation clause can end up working against you.
-Your real estate agent might advise against adding an escalation clause if:
+In other situations, an escalation clause can work against you or simply add more complexity than it’s worth.
+Your real estate agent might advise against using one if:

 How escalation clauses affect sellers